GetStream/Stream-Framework-Bench/README.md

 ## Start the cluster

-Start the cluster on AWS (warning, this is expensive)
+Start the cluster on AWS (warning, this is expensive).
+By default the stack will be created in the us-west-2 region.

 ```
 fab create_stack:stack=cassandra